parthchauhan981104/innovacersummergeeks/README.md

-# innovacersummergeeks - Entry Management Software.
+# innovaccersummergeeks - Entry Management Software.

 ## Problem Statement
 Given the visitors that are there in offices and outside, there is a need to for an entry management